Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Results

 \section{Results}

-We study three different problem instances, most of which are taken from the QOBLIB \cite{QOBLIB_Koch_2025}, executed both in simulation and on IBM quantum hardware.
-These instances are derived from real-world animal social interaction networks, with qubit or node counts $n \in \{17, 52, 117\}$ and corresponding edge counts $m \in \{91, 516, 1027\}$.
-These graphs share a common provenance and representation as simple, undirected interaction networks.
+We study five different problem instances sourced from the \textit{Network Repository}, a large public collection of graph datasets used in machine learning, network science, and graph algorithm benchmarking \cite{network_repository}.
+These graphs are derived from real-world animal social interaction networks, with qubit or node counts $n \in \{17, 39, 52, 80, 117\}$ and corresponding edge counts $m \in \{91, 245, 454, 714, 1028\}$.
+The graphs share a common provenance and representation as simple, undirected interaction networks.
 As social networks, they exhibit heterogeneous degree distributions and nontrivial interaction structure, while varying in size and density.
 Together, these instances provide a natural progression in problem size for probing the scalability of our algorithm.
-In the remainder of this Section, we focus on the $117$ node problem.
+Many of these problem instances are also included in the QOBLIB \cite{QOBLIB_Koch_2025}.